-The towpath alongside the full length of the canal is available for public use at any reasonable time although it is not a public right of way.
-In many places it is possible to walk one way and return by train.
-The canal is a pleasant green oasis even in the heart of town, it is teeming with wildlife and is specially protected for its range of water plants and dragonflies.
+The canal is a pleasant green oasis, even in the heart of town, teeming with wildlife and is specially protected for its range of water plants and dragonflies.
 Throughout the Woodham – Woking - Brookwood section, the towpath forms part of the Woking Cycle network for all weather cycle use.
 Elsewhere an all-terrain bike will be needed – please be aware that biking is by permission only, please cycle at a moderate pace and give way to other users - remember - pedestrians have priority.

 For information on boating, boat trips, fishing, family and children's events and the excellent tea room, contact the Canal Centre at Mytchett on 01252 370073.

 Follow this link for details of the Vision, Action Plan and Technical Report for the Basingstoke Canal.